 Unfortunately, there is no comprehensive database of such programs (though there are a few local or partial ones) making it difficult for a family to easily discover and apply to all the right programs in a timely fashion.
 However, here are a few different ways you can search for a program that serve your needs:

-- This pdf, created by Prep for Prep, of educational access organizations around the country is a great start.
+- This pdf, created in 2016 by Prep for Prep, of educational access programs and organizations around the country is a great start.

 - This searchable database of college access organizations is maintained by the National Association of College Access Counselors.